Periodic efficient total girth colorings in cubic maps of girth 4 correspond to 3-permutation face colorings: Introduction

-Definition~\ref{ahora} implies that the total chromatic number of $\Gamma$ is $\Delta(\Gamma)+1$.
+Definition~\ref{ahora} implies that the total chromatic number of $G$ is $\Delta(G)+1$.

-In the rest of this work, finite simple cubic graphs $\Gamma$ of girth 4 are dealt with.
-As in \cite{+1}, \texttt{•}he purpose is to determine ETCs of such graphs.
-These ETCs yield {\it edge-girth colorings} (see Definition~\ref{egc}, below) on the prism $\Gamma\square K_2$, where $K_2$ is the complete graph on two vertices.
+In the rest of this paper, simple cubic graphs $G$ of girth 4 are dealt with.
+As in \cite{+1}, the purpose is to determine ETCs of such graphs.
+These ETCs yield {\it edge-girth colorings} (Definition~\ref{egc}, below) on the prism $G\square K_2$, where $K_2$ is the complete graph on two vertices and $G\square G'$ stands for the Cartesian product of two graphs $G$ and $G'$ \cite[pg.
+30]{Bondy}.

-\begin{definition} Let $\Gamma$ be a finite simple cubic graph of girth 4.
-An {\it edge-girth coloring} ({\it EGC}) of $\Gamma$ is a proper edge coloring via 4 colors, each girth cycle colored with 4 colors, each color used precisely once. \end{definition}
+\begin{definition} Let $G$ be a simple cubic graph of girth 4.
+An {\it edge-girth coloring} (or {\it EGC}) of $G$ is a proper edge coloring via four colors, each girth cycle colored with four colors, each color used precisely once. \end{definition}

-In order to present our results, we need every girth cycle $C$ of $\Gamma$ to be colored with 4 colors, each color used exactly once on the vertices of $C$ and exactly once on the edges of $C$.
+In order to present our results, we need every girth cycle $C$ of $G$ to be colored with four colors, each color used exactly once on the vertices of $C$ and exactly once on the edges of $C$.
 This leads to the following Definition~\ref{hoy}, in which, in addition, the total coloring of the girth cycles is combined with the concept of ETC in Definition~\ref{ahora}.

-\begin{definition} A {\it vertex-edge-girth coloring} ({\it VEGC}), of a simple cubic graph $\Gamma$ of girth 4 is a TC of $\Gamma$ in which each girth cycle is colored with 4 colors, each color used just once on vertices and also just once on edges.
-In addition, an ETC of $\Gamma$ that is also VEGC will be said to be an {\it efficient total girth coloring} ({\it ETGC}) of $\Gamma$. \end{definition}
+\begin{definition} A {\it vertex-edge-girth coloring} ({\it VEGC}), of a simple cubic graph $G$ of girth 4 is a TC of $G$ in which each girth cycle is colored with four colors, each color used just once on vertices and also just once on edges.
+In addition, an ETC of $G$ that is also VEGC will be said to be an {\it efficient total girth coloring} ({\it ETGC}) of $G$. \end{definition}

-The constructions in the following sections involve the existence of ETGCs in finite simple cubic graphs $\Gamma$ of girth 4, with some ETGCs that were not visualized in \cite{+1}.
-The constructions also involve the existence of cubic graphs $\Gamma$ of corresponding EGCs on the prisms $\Gamma\square K_2$, motivating the following definition.
+The constructions in the following sections involve the existence of ETGCs in simple cubic graphs $G$ of girth 4, with some ETGCs that were not visualized in \cite{+1}.
+The constructions also involve the existence of cubic graphs $G$ of corresponding EGCs on the prisms $G\square K_2$, motivating the following definition.

-\begin{definition} Given a simple graph $\Gamma$ and a TC $C$ of $\Gamma$, if $C$ is extensible to two ETCs $C'$ and $C''$ with differing colors on every edge of $\Gamma$, then $C'$ and $C''$ are said to be {\it orthogonal} ETCs and their induced edge colorings are said to be {\it orthogonal}, too. \end{definition}
+\begin{definition} Given a simple graph $G$ and a TC $C$ of $G$, if $C$ is extensible to two ETCs $C'$ and $C''$ with differing colors on every edge of $G$, then $C'$ and $C''$ are said to be {\it mutually orthogonal} ETCs and their induced edge colorings are said to be {\it mutually orthogonal}, too. \end{definition}